cybercongress/go-cyber/docs/cyberd.md

 ## About who

-Digital signatures and zero knoeldge proofs
+Digital signatures and zero knowledge proofs

 ## About where

-Proof of location
+Mining triangulations and attaching proof of location for every search query can significantly

 ## Link chains